 4. Monteverde Cloud Forrest, Costa Rica

-Monteverde is only about 3 hours driving from San Jose, Costa Rica downtownand is well worth the journey.
-When I was there I was literally walking through cloud.
-In the Monteverde cloud forest there is also suspension bridges, waterfalls, and viewpoints to explore.
+Monteverde is only about 3 hours driving from San Jose, Costa Rica downtown and is well worth the journey.
+When I was there I was literally walking through a cloud.
+In the Monteverde cloud forest, there are also suspension bridges, waterfalls, and viewpoints to explore.